Chen Long: 2021: Olympic silver

 At the delayed 2020 Tokyo Olympics, Chen's first tournament of the year, he managed to reach the final after defeating Raul Must and Pablo Abian in the group stage, Lee Zii Jia in the Round of 16, Chou Tien-chen in the quarter-finals and Anthony Ginting in the semi-finals.
 However, in the final, he was not able to overcome Viktor Axelsen, thus failing to defend his title from 2016.
-After the Olympics, Chen received heavy criticism from the Chinese netizens, calling him “useless” and a “disgrace”.
-Zhang Jun, the head coach of the Chinese Badminton Association, then revealed that Chen's less-than-ideal performance may have been due to a blister on the ball of his foot that had developed during the group stage of the competition and it was so bad that he could not run.
+Fans expressed disappointment towards Chen Long for losing to Axelsen, despite defeating Ginting in the semi finals.
+At the same time, fans praised him for being good sports even when facing defeat.
+Zhang Jun, the President of the Chinese Badminton Association, then revealed that Chen's less-than-ideal performance may have been due to a blister on the ball of his foot that had developed during the group stage of the competition and it was so bad that he could not run.
 He added that he was touched by Chen’s fighting spirit to continue playing.
+This news created a ripple of concern and worry towards his physical health, as he was already battling with previous back injuries.
 In September, Chen participated in the Chinese National Championships and declared that it will be his last.

+Retirement

+After not competing on tour since the 2020 Tokyo Olympics, Chen officially announced his retirement from professional badminton at the age of 34.
+The decision followed discussions with his family, prioritizing their well-being and seeking a more balanced family life.

+Honours and awards

+Due to stellar performance in badminton, Chen was awarded BWF male player of the year twice back-to-back in 2014 and 2015.
+His retainment of the World Championship crown in 2015 propelled him to be touted as one of the top athletes of the year in China.
+In 2024, Chen was inducted into the Badminton Hall of Fame in the same class as Lee Yong-dae, a former Korean Men's and Mixed Doubles player.

 Personal life

-Chen Long married former World No.1 badminton player Wang Shixian in 2017, after over a decade together.
+Chen married former World No.1 badminton player Wang Shixian in 2017, after over a decade together.
 Wang gave birth to a son in June 2019.

 Chen Long's surname 谌 was actually pronounced Shèn but the word 谌 is pronounced chén when not used as a surname.
 As a result of this, mispronunciation happens a lot, and early in his career when he enrolled in China's athlete system his surname was registered incorrectly as Chen.
 He tried to correct it but failed because of bureaucracy and finally let go of it.